vineethsankre/React-FruitsCounter/README.md

-In this app **Fruits Counter**, the page contains the basic functionality of counting the number of mangoes and bananas.
+In this app **Fruits Counter**, the page provides a simple functionality: counting the number of mangoes and bananas.

 ### Preview: